 - Click “Enable” and then “Confirm”

-Note: this will create a FLR trust line on your XRPL wallet which is necessary if you want to receive SPARK to the wallet.
+Note: this will create a FLR trust line on your XRPL wallet which is necessary if you want to receive FLARE to the wallet.
 XRPL reserve rules apply.

 If you had previously generated the address, you can use it with Binance.US.